karlhulme/sengi/readme.md

 }
 ```

-Remember it's all just javascript.
-So you can define operations, filters and constructors in separate files if that makes it easier to read and/or test.
+Remember it's all just javascript, so you can define operations, filters and constructors in separate files if that makes it easier to read and/or test.

 Then instantiate the jsonotron engine, using whatever platform is good for you, and connect it to a doc store.